 What we are doing and whyWe are working to improve our understanding of where wolverines are in Ontario, whether their range is expanding or contracting, and factors that affect their survival, such as roads and resource development, including forest management.
 This information will help us to provide input into land-use and protected areas planning as well as for forest management plans and give us insights into the status of wolverine recovery in Ontario, with the goal of keeping this elusive species a healthy part of our wild landscapes.

-The far north in Ontario is home to the easternmost population of wolverines in North America.
+The Ontario Northern Boreal is home to the easternmost population of wolverines in North America.
 WCS Canada led a seven-winter survey effort to better understand where wolverine are – and aren’t -- in the region.
 WCS Canada also led a wolverine radiotelemetry study in Red Lake, Ontario from 2003-2005 and was a major partner in a similar wolverine radiotelemetry study in northern Alberta from 2013-2016.

 These studies highlighted the need to limit industrial activity and infrastructure in core wolverine habitat.
 Wolverines have a reputation as clever scavengers who will take advantage of cached supplies or other human-made opportunities, but roads, in particular, make them highly vulnerable to predators such as wolves.

 Continuing with this work will help us build a better picture of the conditions wolverines need to survive -- and thrive -- as well as improving our knowledge of where these conditions still exist and what can be done to maintain them.